 - Any kind of drainage from the wound

-I suffered from a hip replacement that became infected.
-Do I have a lawsuit?
+If you suffered from a hip replacement that became infected, do you have a valid claim for a lawsuit?

 - A defective hip replacement

 - Lack of oversight during recovery

 - Lack of adequate precautions by doctors/surgeons involved in later procedures

 Any of these factors is considered “negligence.”
 And if someone’s negligence caused, or contributed to your infection, you have a case.